anas-didi95/anasdidi-dev/content/blog/_introduction-regular-expression/index.md

 Regex allows us to search for specific, standard textual syntax for representing patterns for matching text.

-Thought look complicated, regex are very powerful as it can be used to create and match any text pattern.
+Though look complicated, regex are very powerful as it can be used to create and match any text pattern.

 Usually, operations such as string searching algorithms and input validation solved by using regex.